darsain/utilus/docs/flexgrid.md

 Also, if size of a 1st item in a row is smaller or equal to the sum of all gutters of a previous row (remember - empty space), it will jump up the row to fill it up.

 I've tried many different solutions to this, other ways how to style this type of grid without these issues, but they all required breaking the rule of not touching border-boxes.
-Doing so would render such elements not viable for full styling, and/or made nesting a nightmare, so they were cast off.
+Doing so would render such elements not viable for full styling, and/or made nesting a nightmare.

 Honestly, this limitation is quite an edge case that isn't that bothersome, and will be fixed as soon as flexbox spec to control gutters lands in majority of browsers.